Spatial Mapping

 • How far the free carriers move is determined by the minority carrier diffusion length—a measure of how far free carriers move on average before they recombine—which is a material-specific parameter

-• In a homogeneous material, the minority carrier diffusion length can be larger than the extent of the interaction volume and become the limiting factor for spatial resolution in CL map
+• In a homogeneous material, the minority carrier diffusion length can be larger than the extent of the interaction volume and become the limiting factor for spatial resolution in the CL map

 • For a given material, there is a limit to the spatial resolution that may be achieved driven by the material's property rather than the accelerating voltage employed by the SEM